Benawi/Todo-LIst-App-Docker/README.md

 Go ahead and add an item or two and see that it works as you expect.
 You can mark items as complete and remove items.
 Your frontend is successfully storing items in the backend!
 Pretty quick and easy, huh?

-At this point, you should have a running todo list manager with a few items, all built by you!
+At this point, you should have a running to-do list manager with a few items, all built by you!
 Now, let's make a few changes and learn about managing our containers.

 If you take a quick look at the Docker Dashboard, you should see your two containers running now (this project and your freshly launched app container)!